mcmorre/mcmorre.github.io/index.md

 ---
 ![Mia](./docs/assets/C86F7A80-08D0-49BC-9BDB-77E6B4833C65.jpeg)

 Hi!
 I'm a graduate student at NYU physics.
-I enjoy studying complex systems with a theoretical and computational tools.
+I enjoy studying complex systems with a theoretical, computational, and experimental tools.

 I'm especially interested in the dynamics of systems driven by external processes.
 So far, I have explained firing statistics in large populations of neurons and wave-mediated interparticle forces in optics and acoustics.